Images copyright: Marsh’s Library

 Submitting artists are invited to find out more about the Marsh’s Library, appreciate and engage with this specific space, and tease out associated themes.
 Artists are urged to think critically and objectively about the submission, considering but not limiting themselves to these suggested topics: history, archives, libraries, literature, authorship, re-contextualisation and researched-based projects.
 We welcome both existent and new projects, covering an administration fee of €10 per submission, as long as they unequivocally fit the rationale.

-To submit, first download the MAIN 17 Submission Form, and read it in full.
+To submit, first download the MAIN 17 Submission Form [link removed], and read it in full.
 Proceed with the fee payment via bank transfer or PayPal.
 Finally, fill in all the details in the form and email it to firstname.lastname@example.org with MAIN 2017 as the subject.

 Should you have any further questions, please contact email@example.com